orco82/fastapi-agent/README.md

 ## 🧩 Additional Arguments:

-If your application routes use **Depends** (e.g., an API key), you can pass a dictionary of headers.
+If your application routes use **Authorizations Depends** (e.g. Headers or Query String API key or HTTP_Bearer), you need to pass a dictionary of the authorizations.
-The agent will use them to call your routes and apply the same dependencies to the `/agent/query` route.
+The agent will use them to call your routes and also apply authorizations dependencies to `/agent/query` route. (see [Additional Examples](https://github.com/orco82/fastapi-agent/blob/main/README.md#L138))

 ```python
 api_key = "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"